yyellin/tacred-enrichment/README.md

 **Note:** on my setup step 2 takes around 21 hours to complete

-### Step 3
+### Step 3 - CoreNLP Enrichment

-Produce a second set of "JSON line" files in which each sentnece contains CoreNLP properties using  the UCCA parser's tokenization
+Produce a second set of "JSON line" files in which each sentence contains CoreNLP properties using  the UCCA parser's tokenization
 Choose an available port for the CoreNLP server; in the commands below I use port 9000.

 1. `java -Djava.net.preferIPv4Stack=true  -cp '/target/dir/stanford-corenlp-full-2018-10-05/*' edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000 -threads 2 -maxCharLength 100000 > /dev/null &`